taikedz/podfetch/README.md

 ## Media priority preference

 Podcasts publish in various media formats - MP3, OGG, Theora, MOV, YouTube ...
-Use the `podfetch list formats DIR` command to list the modes for the supported podcast engine
+Use the `podfetch list formats DIR` command to list the modes for the supported podcast-specific module

 ## Podcast Engine